Explaining Retransmission Fees:

 You Aren’t Alone:

-This problem isn’t limited to Milford Communications, other Cable and Satellite providers that have local channels on their lineups are facing the exact same increases.
+This problem isn’t limited to Milford Communications, other Cable and Satellite providers that have local channels on their lineups are facing the exact same issues.

 American Cable Association – Broadcast Retransmission Fees will Cost U.S. Consumers